sap-tutorials/btp-dev-guidance/tutorials/deploy-to-kyma/deploy-to-kyma.md

     npm install
     ```

-    This will install required dependencies and update the **package-lock.json** file of your project.
+    This command installs the required dependencies and updates the **package-lock.json** file of your project.

 3. Create the productive CAP build for your application: